 Signposting - where to look for further information

-Relocation of the early pregnancy clinic
+Location of the outpatient early pregnancy clinic